 Back

-Google’s Web Vitals initiative gives teams a practical way to measure key user-experience signals.
-PageSpeed Insights also reports on the user experience of a page across mobile and desktop.
+Google’s Web Vitals initiative gives teams a practical way to measure the signals behind that mood, and PageSpeed Insights reports on the experience of a page across mobile and desktop.
 These tools matter because performance is no longer a hidden engineering concern.
-It is part of the public experience of the brand.
+It is part of the public experience of the brand — as visible as the copy and the colour.

 Part II: Slowness Damages the Promise